-When it comes to cooking with apples, we almost always thing of something for dessert.
+When it comes to cooking with apples, we almost always think of something for dessert.
 Rightfully so; it’s why apple pie is so iconic.
-Apples do however have the wonderful ability to work well in savoury preparations as we see often in German recipes involving pork and cabbage.
+Apples do, however, have the wonderful ability to work well in savoury preparations as we see often in German recipes involving pork and cabbage.
 Apples have a bright acidity without being too sour.
 It softens and balances dishes that are richer or those preparations which find benefit from a hit of acid.
 My Silk Road spiced apple fritters find inspiration from the beloved Indian snack, Pakoras.
-I have included spices like cinnamon, paprika, cardamom to coax out interesting flavour aspects of the apple.
-In my recipe, I have called for a poblano pepper which is one of my most beloved peppers, but if this is difficult for you to source, swap for a couple of jalapenos which have been completely de-seeded.
+I have included spices like cinnamon, paprika, and cardamom to coax out interesting flavour aspects of the apple.
+In my recipe, I have called for a poblano pepper, one of my most beloved peppers, but if this is difficult for you to source, swap for a couple of jalapenos that have been completely de-seeded.
 If you prefer some real kick, leave the seeds where they are.

 Serving Size: 2 as a meal, 4 as appetizer